Mutual Coupling in RIS-Aided Communication: Model Training and Experimental Validation

 \subsection{Theoretical Radiation Pattern Calculation}

-So far, we have two communication models~\eqref{eq_Hconven} and~\eqref{eq_simpH2}.
-Based on each model, we can calculate a RIS radiation pattern theoretically.
-Hence, by comparing them with the FEM simulation and the real measurement on our RIS prototype, we can verify the accuracy of these two models.
-Since our measurement setup based on horn Tx and Rx antennas is a \ac{siso} setup, we now compute the radiation pattern based on the \ac{siso} version of~\eqref{eq_Hconven} and~\eqref{eq_simpH2}.
-Furthermore, to verify the RIS mutual coupling, we focus on the Tx-RIS-Rx channel and block the Tx-Rx \ac{los} path that is unrelated to RIS.
-Note that the derivation in this subsection holds for the single-connected RIS architecture, i.e., $\Thetam$ is a diagonal matrix, which is the case of our RIS prototype.
+Since our measurement facility with horn Tx and Rx antennas form a \ac{siso} setup, we now present the calculation of the RIS radiation pattern based on the \ac{siso} version of~\eqref{eq_Hconven} and~\eqref{eq_simpH2}.
+Aiming to evaluate the RIS mutual coupling, we focus on the Tx-RIS-Rx channel only and block the Tx-Rx path that is unrelated to RIS.

-The radiation pattern refers to a function of the radiation properties of an antenna array as a function of the directional coordinates~\cite{Balanis2016Antenna}.\footnote{Radiation properties include power flux density, radiation intensity, field strength, directivity, phase or polarization.
-By default, this paper refers to the radiation pattern as the amplitude field pattern.} We denote the directional coordinates by the \ac{aod}, $\thetav=[\theta_\mathrm{az},\theta_\mathrm{el}]^\TT$, which consists of an azimuth angle $\theta_\mathrm{az}$ and an elevation angle $\theta_\mathrm{el}$.
-In this paper, the elevation angle is defined as the angle between the departure direction and the normal direction of the antenna plane, as utilized in~\cite{Balanis2016Antenna}.
+The radiation pattern refers to a function of the radiation properties of an array as a function of the directional coordinates~\cite{Balanis2016Antenna}.\footnote{Radiation properties include power flux density, radiation intensity, field strength, directivity, phase or polarization.
+By default, this paper refers to the radiation pattern as the amplitude field pattern.} By fixing the position of the Tx horn antenna, we can calculate the radiation pattern of the Tx$+$RIS system.
+We denote the directional coordinates by the \ac{aod} $\thetav=[\theta_\mathrm{az},\theta_\mathrm{el}]^\TT$ departing from the RIS, which consists of an azimuth angle~$\theta_\mathrm{az}$ and an elevation angle~$\theta_\mathrm{el}$.
+In this paper, the elevation angle is defined as the angle between the departure direction and the normal direction of the array plane, as utilized in~\cite{Balanis2016Antenna}.